Financing publishing fees in open access journals

 Many open access journals are financed by publication fees, so-called Article Processing Charges (APC).
-As a researcher at Lund University, you can apply for partial funding of the APC in pure open access journals.
+As a researcher at Lund University, you can apply for funding of the APC in pure open access journals.

 Open access fees for books and book chapters can be financed through the Lund University book fund.